-In the next sections we define rules and constraints defined for the creation of the XDW Workflow Document related to the eReferral process.
+In the next sections we define rules and constraints defined for the creation and update of the XDW Workflow Document related to the eReferral process.

 The set of rules defined here is necessary to manage transition between tasks.
 For each task are defined: